 While some of these features mainly impact build speed rather than the final image size, efficient caching can still contribute to more streamlined development and deployment workflows.

-To enable Docker BuildKit, you can set the environment variable
+To enable Docker BuildKit, we can set the environment variable

 docker build commands:

 One of the powerful features in BuildKit is cache import/export.
-This is particularly useful for CI/CD pipelines, where you might not have the luxury of layer caching because you could be building on a fresh machine every time.
+This is particularly useful for CI/CD pipelines, where we might not have the luxury of layer caching because we could be building on a fresh machine every time.

-BuildKit allows you to specify external cache sources that it can use to speed up builds.
+BuildKit allows us to specify external cache sources that it can use to speed up builds.

 While the primary benefit of these features is to reduce build times, they can indirectly lead to smaller image sizes as well.
 By making the build process more efficient, developers are encouraged to make frequent, smaller changes, which can lead to leaner, more optimized images over time.